Words by Racheal

 We were at Falls Festival Byron Bay to bring in New Year.
 Enjoying the atmosphere and good music, we danced on the big hill for hours.
-Every so often, we would bump sides and I could feel this box-shaped object in her left short pocket.
+We would often bump sides, and I could feel this box-shaped object in her left short pocket.
 I cannot express how excited I was.
 When was she going to do it?
 Will it be today or tomorrow?
 During a set or specific song?
-I had no idea and she had no idea that I knew, well, was confident that I knew that she had it there.
+I had no idea, and she had no idea that I knew.
+Well, was confident that I knew that she had it there.

 It was reaching midnight.
 Thousands of people gathered on the hill for the count down into 2018.
-Bands and artists began to crowd the stage and in unison, we started the countdown at 10 and made our way to 1.
+Bands and artists began to crowd the stage, and in unison, we started the countdown at ten and made our way to one.

-We are now almost finished planning our big day which is only months away.
-Celebrating our 10 years by becoming Mrs and Mrs Prince and venturing into the rest of our lives together – we can’t wait!
+We are now almost finished planning our big day, which is only months away.
+Celebrating our ten years by becoming Mrs. and Mrs. Prince and venturing into the rest of our lives together – we can’t wait!